mullvad/mullvadvpn-app/README.md

 | macOS | `/var/run/mullvad-vpn` |
 | Windows | `//./pipe/Mullvad VPN` |

+## Audits, pentests and external security reviews

+Mullvad has used external pentesting companies to carry out security audits of this VPN app.
+Read more about them in the [audits readme](./audits/README.md)

 ## Quirks

 - If you want to modify babel-configurations please note that `BABEL_ENV=development` must be used